 When we’re on vacation we like to do our own thing.
 We like to come and go as we please, sleep in all day if we feel the desire, and enjoy a private oceanside balcony whenever we see fit.

 For these reasons, we almost always choose a guesthouse or private entrance ocean suite instead of a bed and breakfast since we want minimal restrictions and maximum freedom.

-When we’re traveling for business and have more of a set schedule, we’ve found bed and breakfasts to be an economical and convenient option but, as far as vacation travel goes, the bed and breakfast routine doesn’t fit our vacation and travel lifestyle.
+When we’re travelling for business and have more of a set schedule, we’ve found bed and breakfasts to be an economical and convenient option but, as far as vacation travel goes, the bed and breakfast routine doesn’t fit our vacation and travel lifestyle.
 Travel preferences vary.
-Your style may be particularly suited towards bed and breakfasts or chain hotels while another traveler may gravitate more towards owner direct vacation rentals through an online company like AirBNB and VRBO over the traditional bed and breakfast accommodation.
+Your style may be particularly suited towards bed and breakfasts or chain hotels while another traveller may gravitate more towards owner direct vacation rentals through an online company like AirBNB and VRBO over the traditional bed and breakfast accommodation.

 People that have never stayed in a bed and breakfast often wonder what it’s like.

 - Is it like staying at a relatives house?

 - Do I have to follow a set schedule?